 - What can students do to improve this course?

 A week or so after the classroom visit, the facilitator will make arrangements to meet with you to share the assessment findings orally and in writing.
 These findings are yours and yours alone; they will not be shared with anyone else.
 You may, if you wish, include them in your Individual Faculty Report.
-We conduct the SGID during week eight (8) each semester.
+We conduct the SGID during weeks seven (7) and eight (8) each semester.